WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

     let loopback = IpAddr::V6(String::from("::1"));
 ```

-Let’s look at how the standard library defines `IpAddr`: it has the exact enum and variants that we’ve defined and used, but it embeds the address data inside the variants in the form of two different structs, which are defined differently for each variant:
+Let's look at how the standard library defines `IpAddr`: it has the exact enum and variants that we've defined and used, but it embeds the address data inside the variants in the form of two different structs, which are defined differently for each variant:

 ```rust
 struct Ipv4Addr {